tlevine/www.thomaslevine.com/content/!/why-people-like-hackerspaces/index.md

 People seem to think I'm good at computer stuff.
 I suppose I am, but the deeper thing is that I don't see fancy things as magical and I feel like I'm allowed to understand how they work.

+If I make a computer thing that lots of people use, I might have had a good impact on the world.
+On the other hand, it's hard to say how much of that good impact is worth attributing me.
+It's hard enough to tell whether you're doing good for the world that I think you're better off just worrying about having fun yourself.